Chiraz32/CI-CD-Pipelines-for-Python-API/README.md

-# CI/CD Pipelines for Python API - DevOps Project
+# CI/CD Pipelines for Python API

 This project demonstrates a robust CI/CD pipeline implementation for a Python API.
 The API is built using FastAPI, containerized with Docker, and automated through GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
 The project automates pull request creating, unit tests running, Docker image building, and deployment to the cloud via Railway.